DISCLAIMER: This post may contain affiliate links.

 I spend most of my days on the internet since I work here and all, but when I need a break, to recharge– I don’t do it with a camping trip or a hike, I do it with ribbon and hot glue.
 To me, looking at a finished craft after giving all my time, energy and creative brain power is exactly what I need to decompress after a busy day.

 And now, now that’s my job.
-I get paid by Disney and others to paint my nails and to turn Skittles into vases.
+I make my living painting my nails or making Unicorn Poop Cookies.
 And I love it.

 I think the real question is why do you think I would care?
 So you invited my child to a birthday party without a theme, do you think I even noticed?
 Do you feel like I am judging you because you didn’t print out coordinating printables for those balloons?
 The answer is no. I seriously didn’t even bat an eyelash.
 I am grateful that you invited my daughter to the party.
 (And that cake you got at the bakery is totally adorable.
 I can’t decorate a cake to save my life.)